Sebastian Pasquali

-Sebastian Pasquali is an Australian professional football (soccer) player who plays for Western United in the A-League.
-A versatile midfielder, Pasquali can play as a box-to-box, holding or attacking midfielder, and has also played at centre-back.
+Sebastian Pasquali is an Australian professional soccer player who plays as a midfielder.
+A versatile player, Pasquali can play as a box-to-box, holding or attacking midfielder, and has also played at centre-back.

 Club career

 Melbourne Victory

 Pasquali was named in Victory's inaugural youth squad in the National Premier Leagues Victoria in March 2015.

 Pasquali made his unofficial senior debut for Melbourne Victory in the 2016 International Champions Cup against Juventus in what was considered a stand out performance, scoring the winning kick in what finished in a 4–3 penalty victory.

 Pasquali made his official debut for the Victory in the 2016 FFA Cup on 24 August 2016 against Hume City in the round of 16.

 Pasquali made his A-League debut in the Melbourne Derby on 15 October 2016, as a 75th-minute substitute for Fahid Ben Khalfallah.
 In just his second appearance of the season, as a 76th-minute substitute against Adelaide United on 22 October 2016, Pasquali assisted Marco Rojas's goal in an eventual 2–1 win.